 This topic might be my most infamous topic However, there is no greater disappointment than getting a bowl of soggy rice when you aim to impress your family and friends with your rice recipe.

 Except you are doing rice rissoto and some other dishes, there is a need for you to be able to first identify different kinds of rice, their structures, and their absorption rates.

-Then will you be able to know how, what duration and technique of boiling that will give you a perfect boiled white rice to go with your variety of soup.
+Then will you be able to know how, what duration, and technique of boiling that will give you a perfect boiled white rice to go with your variety of soup?

 Types Of Rice, their unique characteristics and Their Boiling Techniques

-The major reason for this post is I have realised consumers don’t understand the fact that not all rice types have the same cooking time and water absorption rate, so they just cook them the same way and end up messing a good day’s meal.
+The major reason for this post is I have realized consumers don’t understand the fact that not all rice types have the same cooking time and water absorption rate, so they just cook them the same way and end up messing a good day’s meal.

 TYPES OF RICE